-Blockchain basics for beginners.
-All you need to know about blockchain technology.
+Blockchain basics.
+All you need to know about blockchain technology

 By and large, transactions take place between strangers.

 We don't often stop to think about it, but we place a great deal of trust in third parties -- be they banks or other payment services -- to authenticate, approve and keep records of our transactions.
 We ask -- and pay them -- to keep our accounts and protect our interests.